amized/react-sequencer/README.md

 To explain how the sequencer behaves, consider the example above.

 * A sequencer is *always* in one of your provided states at any time, so when the sequencer is initialized it starts in the first step `initial`
-* The sequencer needs to be started (through the API) to begin sequencing through the steps.
-When this happens the sequencer remains in `initial` for another 100ms.
+* When the sequencer starts playing, it remains in `initial` for another 100ms.
 * The sequencer then transitions to `middle` and stays there for 100ms.
 * It then transitions to `final` and stays there for 200ms.
 * After the 200ms is up the sequencer remains in `final` until you reset it.

 <img src="https://user-images.githubusercontent.com/13376866/42727760-04eade32-877a-11e8-9d2c-22850977b486.png" alt="drawing" width="600px" style="margin: 40px 0px;"/>

-The idea here is that you get a simple, easily configurable, non-ambiguous state machine and api to control your animations.
-The state is passed to your component and it's totally up to you how you render it - whether it's through css animation, className animation or a graphics library.
+###Why use it?

+* You have full control over what the steps in your sequence are and their duration
+* You can render your animation how you like
+* Because each state of your sequencer is bound to a name rather than an index, it makes it easy to change durations, insert steps, swap steps etc. from one place
+* Every step in your sequence runs in it's own animationFrame, so every step is guaranteed to be rendered in the browser before proceeding to the next state - no timeout or repaint hacks needed!
+* You can syncronise two sequencers just by starting them in the same block of code

 <a name="getting-started"></a>
 ## Getting started